 WELCOME to the Pilgrim Morris Men of Guildford, the local men’s morris dancing side of Guildford, Surrey, England, since 1972.
 We dance a variety of traditions in the Cotswold style, generally dancing around Surrey and north-east Hampshire during the summer season.
 From time to time we will head off to other locations, mainly for tours or festivals, and we dance at corporate events.

+We always welcome new members so if you fancy giving it a go, come and see us during the Practice Season (October to April).
+We practice at Pewley Down School, Guildford, on Wednesday evenings between 8 and 10pm.
 Being a Pilgrim is about more than dancing: we normally have a music session after our pub gigs.
 And we present the traditional Guildford Mummers Play on Twelfth Night (6th Jan) in the oldest pubs in Guildford town centre every year.

 Our current core dances are from the Adderbury, Ducklington, Field Town and Bampton traditions.